 - a prostate examination

-- an examination of the penis, which may include tests to see whether or not a person perceives normal sensations in their penis
+- a penis examination, which may include tests to see how fully a person perceives sensations

 - an examination of the heart and lungs using a stethoscope